Learning Innovation for Teaching (LIFT) Program

 Technology-enhanced learning

-Inclusive and innovative teaching strategies
+Inclusive & innovative teaching strategies

 Scholarship of Teaching and Learning (SoTL)